cloudfoundry/overview-broker/README.md

 and bindings created by any platform the broker is registered with.

 Fun features this broker provides include:
-* Configuration parameter schemas for provision, update and create binding
+* A range of configuration parameter schemas for provision service instance, update service instance and create service binding
-* Supports asynchronous provisioing, updating and creation of service bindings
+* Ability to enable different error modes to test platform integrations
+* Edit the broker catalog without redeploys to speed up testing
+* Asynchronous service instance provisions and updates
+* Asynchronous service binding creates and deletes
-* Supports fetching service instances and bindings
+* Fetching service instances and bindings

 > The [Open Service Broker API](https://www.openservicebrokerapi.org/) project allows developers, ISVs, and SaaS vendors a single, simple, and elegant way to